Norrland: In fiction

-Norrland is sometimes portrayed slightly negatively in Swedish fiction, sometimes being a place of terror and dread.
+Norrland is often "othered" in Swedish fiction, used as a canvas for stories involving terror and dread.
 The thriller films The Hunters and False Trail (The Hunters 2) show a highly negative portrait of Norrland, filled with racial prejudice and violence.
-The people of Norrland in their turn tend to have a fairly negative view of people from Stockholm and the rest of southern Sweden, for example by referring to Stockholm as fjollträsk, which loosely translated means "sissy town".
+The people of Norrland in their turn tend to have a fairly negative view of people from Stockholm and the rest of southern Sweden, for example by referring to Stockholm as fjollträsk, which loosely translated means "sissy swamp".
 This dynamic is portrayed in movies and series such as Sällskapsresan 2 – Snowroller, The Hunters and Pistvakt – En vintersaga.
 Despite Norrland being the most diverse of the three lands of Sweden in terms of languages and cultures it is usually portrayed as one homogeneous region.
 Fiction usually portrays characters from Norrland as villagers from the wilderness even though the majority of the population live in and around the coastal cities.

 In the 2006 horror film Frostbite, the portrait is more balanced.
 Unlike most other Swedish films, it takes place in a larger community at the northern peak of Sweden, being filmed in Kalix and Kiruna.
 The people are shown to be pretty warm and welcoming towards outsiders.
 Rather than the people, the nature of Norrland is shown to be hostile.
 A constant darkness roams over the town and there is extreme cold.
 Vampires have been shown taking a liking to the land and hunt the towns people in the arctic night.
 The film is notorious for having the actors speak without the district Norrland accent, even the actors in the film who are native to Norrland.